 Massage therapy is a complimentary healing practice to the yoga teachings and can help practitioners learn more about their movement patterns and areas of tension and holding in the body.
-The Yoga Shala has a dedicated massage therapy space and is pleased to have two exceptional therapists, Oni and Ann, as a part of the shala team.
-Massage appointments are made directly with the therapists.
+The Yoga Shala has a dedicated massage therapy space and is pleased to have an exceptional therapist, Oni as a part of the shala team.
+Massage appointments are made directly with the therapist.
 Clients do not need to be practicing members of our yoga community, all are welcome.

 1 hour $100